motilals/fabzero/3DPrinter.md

 The loose ends of the filament should not extrude from the opening of cartridge.

-After new filament cartridge is fitted manually inside the printer, the feed new cartridge command can be assessed by selecting the **Cartridge** menu on lcd screen available in the printer
+After new filament cartridge is fitted manually inside the printer, the feed new cartridge command can be assessed by selecting the **Cartridge** menu on LCD screen available in the printer

-During change of Cartridge, it is compulsary to heat up the nozzle first, by using **Extrude** command.
+During change of Cartridge or if the printing stop midway due to any reason,  it is compulsary to heat up the nozzle first to loosen the filament, by using **Extrude** command from the 3DWOX monitor
 (As seen in picture)
 ![menu](img/3dmenu.jpg)

-a few design files for 3d printing are readily available in the website like **thingiverse.com** for testing, we can create our own designs for printing by using free software like **Tinkercad** for beginner or **Fusion360** for precision design or **Blender 2.8** for organic modeling.
+a few design files for 3D printing are readily available in the website like **thingiverse.com** for testing, we can create our own designs for printing by using free software like **Freecad**, Other softwares are **Tinkercad** for beginner or **Fusion360** for precision design or **Blender 2.8** for organic modeling.
 They are all Free softwares.

 Due to constrain of time, we download a design file for creating a Clip which can be use to prevent unwinding of 1.75mm PLA filament inside the cartridge (while storing).